'Dancing with the Stars' has a double elimination night – KION546

 Heidi D’Amelio and Artem Chigvintsev ended up with the lowest scores and were sent home.

-Donovan and partner Emma Slater ended up in the bottom two with Guadagnino and partner Koko Iwasaki.
+Donovan and partner Emma Slater ended up in the bottom two, along with Guadagnino and partner Koko Iwasaki.
 The judges decided to save Donovan.
 Guadagnino was eliminated.

 The-CNN-Wire